When someone tells you something they are not telling everyone, they are not just transferring information. They are transferring trust.

 This is the thing that gets lost when people treat confidential information casually: as material for interesting conversation, as social capital to be spent, as context to be passed on because it seems relevant.
 The information itself may be harmless.
 The act of sharing it is not harmless, because what was shared was not only the information.
 It was confidence.
 And once it is broken, the damage is not to the content but to the relationship, and to the broader network of trust that makes private communication possible at all.

-The case for confidentiality begins with objective reality: people cannot be fully honest in relationships, institutions, or professional settings if private information is treated as public property.
-The golden rule asks whether you would want your vulnerable disclosures, health details, failures, fears, or private history converted into someone else's context or entertainment.
+Confidentiality matters because private information is social power.
+People cannot be fully honest in relationships, institutions, or professional settings if private information is treated as public property.
+Role reversal asks whether you would want your vulnerable disclosures, health details, failures, fears, or private history converted into someone else's context or entertainment.
 If not, then information given in trust must remain governed by the trust attached to it, except where silence would protect real harm.

 The Basic Requirement